itsjoshuagraves/digitalgarden/content/now/index.md

 title: Now
 type: docs
 summary: "A brief update on what I'm focusing on these days."
-bookToc: false
+bookToc: true
 ---

 ## Professional
 I’ve just finished my book, [We Need to Talk](/we-need-to-talk).
-It’s off to production and will launch in the first half of 2025.
+It’s off to production and will launch April 15, 2025.

 I saw an opportunity to launch a company that I’d always wanted to, and I did.
 It’s called [Lost Horse](/lost-horse).
 It’s software engineering and design with a focus on sustainability and when I hire enough people, employee ownership.